Arryboom/Language/winDriver/issue.md

 ###remember to add the test sign cert to your root trust storge if you enable test signing in vs.
+###it seems like debug release cannot load,only production release work.change this project config in vs.

 ---